wb-08/SubVision/README.md

 # SubVision
- Automatic subtitle dubbing on YouTube from English to Russian using computer vision
+ Automatic subtitle translate and dubbing on YouTube from English to Russian using computer vision

 <div align="center">